 The phrase Merry Christmas turns ‘Joyeux Noël’ in the French.
 The people in Brittany, Northern France wish it as ‘Nedeleg Laouen’, in Corsican it’s ‘Bon Natale’ and people in Alsace speak it as ‘Egüeti Wïnâchte’ in Alsatian.

-The Germans celebrate advent as the major part of the celebrations.
+The Germans celebrate Advent as a major part of the celebrations.
 There are advent calendars which they keep at home.
 Other cards are made of wreaths for Fir trees, with decorated bags and boxes inside.

 Each box contains a present.
-One of the types is also known as ‘Advent Kranz’ and it has the ring of fir branches which has four candles.
+One of the types is also known as ‘Advent Kranz’ and it has a ring of fir branches that has four candles.